paynl/woocommerce-plugin/README.md

   #### Update instructions

-  If you go to the plugins page of WooCommerce you will see a notification if the PAY. plugin needs to be updated.
+  If you go to the plugins page in wordpress you will see a notification if the PAY. plugin needs to be updated.
 With a simple click in the same menu it can be done.

   # Usage